Business and the Workforce

 H-1B Modernization Rule Provides Some Comfort But Also Raises Concerns

 U.S. Citizenship and Immigration Services (USCIS) recently issued its long-awaited H-1B modernization rule.
 The final rule takes effect on January 17, 2025.
 USCIS describes several of the regulations as codifying policies the agency has followed for years.
-The agency also emphasized that several of the regulations were enacted to… Read More
+The agency also emphasized that several of the regulations were enacted… Read More

 Businesses and Workers Get Win with Permanent Work Permit Extension Rule